Conception, Consent and Death

 I’ve been thinking a lot about death lately.
 A few things have led to this – watching Old People’s Home for 4 Year Olds on the ABC, and donating my eggs again.
 Life, death, and taxes – there are few certainties in life, but those are three.

-So, what has death got to do with egg donation?
+So, what has conception, consent and death got to do with egg donation?
 You’d be forgiven for feeling confused.
-The fact is, that while I’m donating my eggs with the intention that intended parents can grow their family as they choose, the law in Victoria is such that if I were to die, my consent to the use of my gametes lapses.
+The fact is, that while I’m donating my eggs with the intention that intended parents can grow their family as they choose, the law in Victoria is such that in the case of my death, my consent to the conception and use of my gametes lapses.
 There are specific and limited circumstances where the intended parents will be able to use the embryos created with my eggs after my death, but most people do not talk about these things when preparing to grow their family or going through fertility treatment.

 Regardless of whether you are fertile, needing the help of a fertility clinic, are a donor or a surrogate, you should consider what your thoughts are, and those of everyone else involved, were one of you to die.
 This includes whether you have embryos or gametes frozen already, or not.